 Gov. Kemp proposes to dismantle healthcare.gov and instead force Georgians to use profit-driven insurance company websites, e-brokers, or agents to shop for coverage

 The ACA marketplace is the most widely used and only unbiased place that consumers can shop for comprehensive health coverage.
-Consumers know all available plans will cover their health needs and they are offered financial help if they qualify and notified of their eligibility for Medicaid or other public coverage programs.
+Consumers know all available plans will cover their health needs, they are offered financial help if they qualify, and they are notified of their eligibility for Medicaid or other public coverage programs.

 Under the Governor’s plan, Georgia consumers would be the only people in the U.S. forced to go without this resource and instead rely on private entities for shopping and enrollment.
 For-profit insurance companies, online brokers, and even some insurance agents will display comprehensive, ACA-compliant plans alongside short-term plans or plans that do not cover all services.

 Under this system, insurance companies and brokers, who are regularly incentivized to enroll consumers in plans that offer the highest commissions, will push consumers to plans that do not fit their health needs or financial situation.
 They are not obligated or incentivized to help qualified Georgians enroll in Medicaid or PeachCare, or provide other safety net referrals.